Brian-McG/OpenGL-Basics/README.md

 |Keyboard Option | Action                |
 |:-------------- |:------------          |
 |`n`             | Toggle normal mapping |
+The program will write to the output terminal of the application to indicate what the normal mapping state has been changed to.

 ### Model Options
 The default model should be the cube.